Glossary

 key

-A key uniquely identifies a single record in the namespace, similar to how a primary key in an RDBMS identifies a single record in a table.
+The unique identifier of a record in Aerospike, similar to how a primary key in an RDBMS identifies a single record in a table.
+By default, the key is not stored with the record to optimize storage.
 The key is the distinct (set, userKey) pair in a specified namespace.
 The userKey data type can be a string, integer or bytes (blob).
 For example in a namespace user_profiles

 , a specific user record can be identified by the key (eu-users, 'foo@gmail.com')